NHSDigital/NRLF/README.md

 PowerShell is a powerful command-line shell and scripting language, while WSL allows you to run a Linux distribution alongside your Windows installation.

-If you wish to use the official guidance, this can be found here:
+If you wish to use the official guidance, links are below:

 - PowerShell - https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3
 - WSL - https://learn.microsoft.com/en-us/windows/wsl/install